bikrantsahoo/Grafana-Integration-with-MySQL/README.md

-# Grafana Integration with MySQL DevOps Project
+# Grafana Integration with MySQL

 ## Description
 This project demonstrates the integration of Grafana with a MySQL database to visualize and monitor data.
 It provides a set of scripts and configurations to automate the deployment and configuration of the Grafana instance, along with connecting it to the MySQL database.